Troop Structure

 Scouting is a youth-lead organization.
 As much as is practical, Scouts plan, organize, and execute their own activities.
 This is a unique and exciting opportunity in a young person’s life.
 When a Scout achieves First Class rank they become eligible to serve in a position of responsibility or leadership role, and receive additional leadership training.

-POSITIONS OF Responsibility
+POSITIONS OF ResponsibilitY

 Youth Staff

 Before taking on a leadership role, a Scout must demonstrate responsibility.
 They must show that they are able to consistently meet their obligations, work as a part of a team, and balance their time with other commitments.
-Most will do this by fulfilling a service role in the troop.
-These are the Scouts we rely on to help the troop run.
-Their roles require varying degrees of time, organization, communication, and maturity.

 Patrol Leadership